 The ATTS is a non-profit organization that’s evaluated the temperaments of tens of thousands of dogs since 1977.
 Though they don’t actively seek out dogs, they measure the disposition of dogs from curious new owners.

 The process of measuring dog temperament is rather simple.
-The Pugs are put on a 6-ft loose leash and walked through an enclosure with external stimulants.
-There will be 3 highly trained judges reviewing and evaluating the Pug throughout.
+The Pugs are put on a 6-ft loose leash and walked through an enclosure with a variety of external stimulants.
+Three trained judges are reviewing and evaluating the Pug throughout.

 According to the ATTS, if the Pug shows any signs of panic, anxiety, aggression or aloofness with little to no recovery, they fail.
 With three judges, the majority rule.
 In other words, the Pug needs at least 2 judges to pass them.